freyesgu93/aws-solutions-architect-associate-notes/README.md

 __CNAME vs ALIAS__ —

-- For routing to S3 bucket // Elastic load balancer use A record with ALIAS.
+- For routing to S3 bucket // Elastic load balancer // CloudFront distribution use A record with ALIAS.
 - For routing to RDS instance use CNAME with NO ALIAS // without ALIAS.

+A CNAME is only suitable for subdomains.

 ALIAS only supports the following services —
 - API Gateway